TheReturnOfIcey/rbxflip-predictor/README.md

 ![image](https://user-images.githubusercontent.com/130197945/230700146-2fec8d8c-8a01-4a9e-9aa7-23b506061226.png)

+## HOW TO FIND THE GAME ID
+The game ID is located in the url, its the string beetween "&isLimited" and "&coinflipId=".

 ## THIS IS A FREE VERSION

 even though it is a free version, it has the same prediction % and efficency than the paid version.
 The paid version contain